 From 1 April 2016, Indian Accounting Standards (Ind AS), converged with International Financial Reporting Standards (IFRS) is a new accounting norm for listed and unlisted enterprises with a net worth in excess of Rs.
 500 crores (phase I) (phase I).
 As per certain estimates, around 350 companies/groups, covered in phase I of the Ind AS roadmap, have presented their interim financial statements under Ind AS.

 There exists a limited number of exemptions to the mandatory utilisation of Indian Accounting Standards (Ind-ASs).
 For instance, it is not mandatory for small and medium-sized firms (SMEs) to use Ind-ASs.
 Nevertheless, individuals are motivated to engage in such behaviour.

 From 1 April 2017, approximately 8,500 Indian companies, i.e., balance listed companies and, unlisted enterprises having a net worth in excess of Rs.
 250 crores, would be covered by Ind-AS (phase II) which is about 25 times the number of companies covered in Phase I.

 Ind AS offers numerous new concepts and several standards are rather complicated.
 Therefore, it would be fitting for these Ind AS phase II enterprises to draw on the learning and experiences of bigger phase I companies.

 The ASB develops IndAS (Indian Accounting Standards) in an attempt to reconcile IAS and IFRS with India’s applicable laws, customs, and business environment.
 As a result, we are not considered to have accepted IFRS but rather to be convergent with it.

-As of currently, Ind AS are not applicable to all business organisations in India, based on a number of conditions.
+Currently, Ind AS are not applicable to all business organisations in India, based on a number of conditions.
 While the remaining entities are subject to existing national GAAP, i.e. Accounting Standards as announced by the Companies Accounting Standards Rules, 2006.